VemundST/Project2/README.md

 The authors of the code and report are:

-Astrid Tesaker
-Vemund Stenbekk Thorkildsen
+Astrid Tesaker, Vemund Stenbekk Thorkildsen, Sofie Tunes.
-Sofie Tunes

 The code can be accessed from the folder /code.
 In this folder you will find: